 But enough!
 Perhaps we’ve whetted your appetite and maybe you’d like to join us or at least come and watch so you can see for yourself what it’s all about.

-Can I join the Forest of Dean Morris Men?
+Can I join the Forest of Dean Morris?

-Contrary to what some of our photos may suggest, you don’t need to be grey-haired or bearded to join us.
-Our membership ranges from about 15 to 80+ years of age, so if you are male and still breathing you can come along to practice evenings and we can teach you to dance from scratch.
+Contrary to what some of our photos may suggest, you don’t need to be male, grey-haired or bearded to join us.
+Our membership ages have varied between about 15 to 80+ years of age, so no matter whether you’re young or of more mature years you can come along to practice evenings and we can teach you to dance from scratch.
+You don’t need to be super-fit but if you are so much the better!
 If you can play a “squeezebox”, fiddle, or pipe and tabor you will be particularly welcome.

-Alternatively there are other male, female, and mixed Morris sides throughout the country.
-We can help you contact find a Side near you.
+Too far away for you?
+Don’t worry; there are other male, female, and mixed Morris sides throughout the country.
+We can help you to find and contact find a Side near you.
 There are currently over 14,000 Morris dancers in the UK so there should be a side to suit you.

 Where do you practice?